ShreyJ1729/rusty-chess-engine/README.md

 # Rusty Chess Engine

-A work in progress chess (and anti-chess) engine written in Rust.
+A work in progress chess engine written in Rust.

 ## Usage